mit-satori/getting-started/satori-ai-frameworks.rst

    https://opence.mit.edu

-NOTE: Moving forward with new AI frameworks and new related packages OPENCE.MIT.EDU conda channel will the default choice (i.e. TensorFlow 2.3.1, 2.4.0, Pytorch 1.6.0, 1.7.1 etc).
+NOTE: Moving forward with new AI frameworks and new related packages OPENCE.MIT.EDU conda channel will the prefered choice (i.e. TensorFlow 2.3.1, 2.4.0, Pytorch 1.6.0, 1.7.1 etc).

 [3] WML-CE and Open-CE: Creating and activate conda environments (recommended)